voussoir/trkpt/README.md

 1. trkpt stores points in an SQLite database instead of json files.

-    &bull; Instead of storing the database in the app's private area (`/Android/data/...`), you can put the database in a folder that you sync to your PC with [Syncthing](https://f-droid.org/en/packages/com.nutomic.syncthingandroid/).
+    &bull; You can put the database in a folder that you sync to your PC with [Syncthing](https://f-droid.org/en/packages/com.nutomic.syncthingandroid/).

 2. trkpt does not store "tracks" as objects.
 Instead, tracks are rendered and exported on the fly by querying the database of trackpoints.